shhtol/student_data_system/README.md

 # student_data_system
-simple system to write and edit information about students you need to compile the file for getting working program
+Simple system to write and edit information about students.
+You need to compile the file for getting working program P.S.
+This program is not an original one and created only for studying purposes